nerves-hub/nerves_hub_web/README.md

 > **_Note_**: The whole app may need to be compiled the first time you run this, so please be patient

+Once the server is running, by default in development you can access it at http://localhost:4000

+In development you can login into a pre-generated account with the username `nerveshub` and password `nerveshub`.

 ### Running Tests

 1. Make sure you've completed your [database connection setup](#development-environment-setup)